 #4.
 Lemon Biscotti

 Follow recipe for Peanut Biscotti.
-Delete vanilla extract and add 1 1/2 tsp of lemon extract plus the grated zest of one lemon to butter and egg mixture.
+Delete vanilla extract and add 1/2 tsp of Boyajian lemon oil, plus the grated zest of one lemon to butter and egg mixture.
+If you don’t have lemon oil, you can use 1 1/2 tsp of lemon extract.
 Delete peanuts.
 For icing, melt white chocolate and add 1/4 tsp Boyajian lemon oil .
 If you don’t have lemon oil, you can use 1 tsp. lemon rind, but it will make the white chips harden, so add 1 to 2 TBSP of vegetable oil, or more (canola is fine) and keep mixing.
 It will soften and you can spread it.
 (It won’t glisten and it won’t harden as much as the others do, but will taste great.)
-No sea salt should be sprinkled after icing.

 #5.
 Hazelnut Cinnamon Biscotti